ALgosZen/Docker-React-App/README.md

 # Build and tag the Docker image
 >docker build -t beacon:dev .
+## NOTE to build image on an Apple M1 specify platform explictly since fargate doesnt have ARM support as of this date.
+docker buildx build --platform=linux/amd64 -t image-name:version .

 # spin up the container
 docker run -it --rm -v ${PWD}:/app \